imsnto/chatbot/README.md

 5. Open a pull request.

 ## License
-This project is licensed under the Apache License, Version 2.0.
+This project is licensed under the MIT.
 See the [LICENSE](LICENSE) file for details.

 ## Resources
 - [LangChain Documentation](https://python.langchain.com/docs/)